Dateutils

 modifiers will therefore vary between systems.

-For a portable parser/printer combination use dateconv
+For a portable parser/printer combination use dateconv as described

 above.
 Its input and output format specifiers are independent of the